Marta Fernández Infante

-Marta Fernández Infante (born 6 August 1994, in Burgos) is a Spanish Paralympic swimmer from Valladolid, Spain.
+Marta Fernández Infante (born 6 August 1994 in Burgos) is a Spanish Paralympic swimmer from Valladolid, Spain.

+Career

 She has cerebral palsy.
 At the 2020 World Para Swimming European Open Championships (her first international event), she won one gold medal (in the 50m butterfly S5) and three silvers (in the 50m breaststroke SB3, 100m freestyle S4, and 50m freestyle S4), as well as breaking a world record (in the 50m butterfly S4).
 At the 2020 Summer Paralympics, she won a silver medal in the 50 metre butterfly S5 event, a gold medal in the 50 metre breaststroke SB3 event, and a bronze medal in the 50m freestyle S4.
 She broke her own world record in the 50 metre butterfly S4.